Gilead Cooper QC

 +44 (0)20 7306 email@example.com

 A highly experienced litigator, Gilead has appeared in a number of high-value, high-profile cases in recent years, involving claims against trustees, executors, company directors and partners for breaches of fiduciary duty and civil fraud.
-His practice has a strong international element, and has appeared in the courts of Hong Kong, the BVI, Bermuda and Cayman.
+His practice has a strong international element, and has appeared in the courts of Hong Kong, the BVI, Bermuda, Cayman and Nevis.
+He has also advised in litigation in Jersey, Guernsey and Gibraltar.

-Gilead’s most recent appearance in the Commercial Court was in Khouj v ACP earlier this year.
+Gilead appeared for the defendants in Khouj v ACP, leading James Walmsley.
 The case concerned a claim on behalf of the estate of a former Saudi Foreign Minister, in which the executor was seeking extensive disclosure of information relating to substantial investments by the deceased during his lifetime, raising issues of agency and fiduciary duty.
-The defendants had decided to bring in a new legal team at the eleventh hour, and Gilead was instructed over the weekend with the trial listed to commence the following Monday – in the event, the judge granted an adjournment until the Thursday.
+The defendants had decided to bring in a new legal team at the eleventh hour, and Gilead and James were instructed over the weekend with the trial listed to commence the following Monday – in the event, the judge granted an adjournment until the Thursday.

 In Jones v Firkin-Flood, Gilead acted for the beneficiaries of a will trust in removing trustees and blocking their resolution to distribute the fund in unequal shares between the family members.
 The trust had been set up by the beneficiaries’ father, “Dougie”, who was reputed to have been a member of Manchester’s notorious “Quality Street Gang”.
 Money (the source of which was obscure) had been used to set up accounts in Liechtenstein, and large sums had been invested in a hotel and country club.
 It was alleged that funds had been diverted to set up a casino business, from which two of the three children were excluded.
 The case raised issues of dishonesty as well as breaches of fiduciary duties under both company law and trust law.